 Climate change strategy

-South Cambridgeshire District Council and Cambridge City Council have teamed up to invite people to help shape the councils’ approaches to climate and nature work in the coming years.
+In autumn 2025 we teamed up with South Cambridgeshire District Council to invite people to help shape the councils’ approaches to climate and nature work in the coming years.

 Both councils have visions for a region where nature thrives, the air and rivers are clean, communities are resilient to the changing climate, and future generations can flourish.

-The councils will use your feedback to help shape the final strategies, which are expected to be published in spring 2026, subject to approval by the councils' Cabinet members.
+We're grateful to everyone who participated in the consultation.
+The councils will use your feedback to help shape the final strategies - which are expected to be published in March 2026, subject to approval by Council Cabinet members.

 Our previous climate change work